dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 11. `ExpectedClusterSize` - The expected size of a cluster.
 Need not be very accurate, can be an overestimate.
 Used to tune the exponential backoff algorithm of retries to write to Azure table.
 Default is 20.

+### Design Rationale:

+A natural question that might be asked is why not to rely completely on Zookeeper for the cluster membership implementation, potentially by using its out of the box support for [group membership with ephemeral nodes] (http://zookeeper.apache.org/doc/trunk/recipes.html#sc_outOfTheBox)?
+Why did we bother implementing our own membership protocol?
+There were primarily three reason:

+1) Deployment/Hosting in the Cloud - Zookeeper is not a hosted service (at least at the time of this writing and definitely when we first implemented this protocol there was no version of Zookeeper running as a hosted service by major cloud provider).
+It means that in the cloud environment Orleans customers will need to deploy/run/manage their own instance of ZK cluster.
+This is just yet another unnecessary burden, that we did not want to force on our customers.
+By using Azure Table, we rely on a  hosted, managed service which makes our customers lives much simpler.

+2) Direct failure detection - when running with ZK out of the box group membership with ephemeral nodes the failure detection is performed between the cluster nodes (ZK clients) and ZK servers.
+This may not necessarily correlate with the actual network problems between Orleans servers.
+Our desired was that the failure detection would more accurately reflect the intra-cluster state of the communication.
+Specifically, in our design, if Orleans silo cannot communicate with the `MembershipTable` it is not considered dead and can keep working.
+On the other hand, have we used ZK group membership with ephemeral nodes a disconnection from the ZK server may cause an Orleans client be declared dead, while he may be actually alive and fully functional.

+3) Portability and flexibility - as part of Orleans's philosophy, we did not want to have a strong dependence on any particular technology, but rather a flexible design when different components can be switched with different implementations.

 ### Acknowledgements:

 We would to acknowledge the contribution of [Alex Kogan](https://www.linkedin.com/pub/alex-kogan/4/b52/3a2) to the design and implementation of the first version of this protocol.
 This work was done as part of summer internship in Microsoft Research in the Summer of 2011.